menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 Adding an Existing Scope to a Superscope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can add scopes to existing superscopes, and it is also possible to transfer scopes to a different superscope on the DHCP server.
+You can add existing scopes to superscopes by setting a superscope for them.
+It is also possible to transfer scopes to a different superscope on the DHCP server.

-1. Go to the **Networks** tab and find the scope(s) you want to add to the superscope.
+1. Go to the **Networks** tab and locate the scope(s) you want to add to the superscope.
-2. Select :guilabel:`Assign superscope` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
+2. Select :guilabel:`Set superscope` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
 3. Select the desired superscope.

     .. image:: ../../images/superscopes-assign.png
       :width: 70%

     * The list shows the superscopes that are on the same server as the scope.
-    *	To remove a scope from a superscope, clear the :guilabel:`Superscope` field.
+    *	To remove a scope from a superscope, clear the :guilabel:`Superscope` field or select a different superscope if you want to transfer the scope to a another superscope.
-    * When dealing with a split-scope range, only superscopes present on both servers are displayed.
-Upon selection, both scopes are placed within their respective superscopes.
+    * For split-scope ranges, only the superscopes available on both servers are displayed.
+Selecting one will place both scopes in their respective superscopes on each server.

 4. Click :guilabel:`Save` when you're done.